oasisprotocol/old-docs/src/operators/stake-management.md

 ## Example transactions

-Let's assume our entity's account is `+yyK5gqJb7x8xPASJZznZk8X8h0ilXuv39ctFYeHlCg=` (the same that we queried for info in the [Account info] section) and generate some concrete transactions for it.
+Let's assume we have a staking account with address `oasis1qr6swa6gsp2ukfjcdmka8wrkrwz294t7ev39nrw6` and generate some concrete transactions for it.

 ::: tip NOTE
 If you want to follow these examples yourself, make sure you've set the